OctopusDeploy/docs/docs/reference/outbound-requests.md

 2. A unique installation ID (read more below)

 :::hint
-**AWS**
+**Microsoft Azure**
-The octopusdeploy.com site is hosted on Amazon AWS EC2, so you will see traffic going to AWS services.
+The octopusdeploy.com site is hosted on Microsoft Azure, so you will see traffic going to Azure services.
 :::

 In addition, if you also check the box "Help improve Octopus by sending usage statistics", we'll attach: